AbbyKloss/BeeBot/README.md

 ## Requirements to run the bot yourself:
 (i think this is it, im not entirely sure)
   pip installs:
-    - beautifulsoup4
+  - beautifulsoup4 (may come with google)
-    - google
+  - google (may break)
   - python-dotenv
   - discord
+  - time
+  - datetime

 ## Recent Edits
 (8/5/2021)